maxoftime/its-a-me/src/blog/2024-09-03/stupid-hackathon.md

 ---
 layout: layouts/post.njk
 title: Stupid Hackathon in Norrköping
-date: 2024-11-23
+date: 2024-11-29
 tags: ['post']
 ---
 <!-- Excerpt Start -->
-I should jot something down about Stupid hackathon.
-It was lots of fun and a great experience.
+So.
+Last saturday was great.
+I hosted the first Stupid Hackathon in Norrköping.
+It was a multi city

 <!-- Excerpt End -->
+We got to borrow the office of [Angry Creative](https://angrycreative.se).
+And had a great time being